 Software & Product Development

 Developers need to use real data when developing software and tools to overcome real-life problems, perform testing, and improve existing solutions.
-The reason why the data is often anonymized is that the development environment can be vulnerable to breaches due to leakages or data being shared across multiple teams.
+Data anonymization is often automated because the development environment can be vulnerable to breaches due to leakages or data being shared across multiple teams.
 This can ultimately lead to sensitive data becoming compromised.

-- Loss of the data utility: Regulations demand websites to receive permission from visitors to gather personal information such as cookies and IP addresses.
-However, removing identifiers and anonymizing data may restrict the ability to make use of the data in results.
-For example, anonymized user data cannot be used for personalized marketing or targeting purposes.
+Whether manual or automated, data anonymization reduces its usability.
+For example, removing identifiers and anonymizing data may restrict the ability to make use of the data in the results, as the data cannot be used for personalized marketing or targeting purposes.

-If you want to anonymize data from documents that you collect, digitize, and extract, Klippa can help you.
-Our Intelligent Document Processing software DocHorizon uses Optical Character Recognition (OCR) to extract text from images and AI models to recognize, classify and anonymize data according to your needs.
+If you want to automate data anonymization from documents that you collect, digitize, and extract, Klippa can help you.
+Our Intelligent Document Processing software, DocHorizon, uses Optical Character Recognition (OCR) to extract text from images and AI models to recognize, classify, and anonymize data according to your needs.
 How?

 Our SDK, on the other hand, enables you to turn your mobile devices into data capture devices with the ability to mask data selectively.
 This is useful if you want to add data anonymization features to your existing or soon-to-be-released mobile app.

-- Retained data utility while automatically extracting and anonymizing data
+- Retain data utility while automatically extracting and anonymizing data

-- Enhanced compliance with data privacy regulations and requirements
+- Enhance compliance with data privacy regulations and requirements

-- Reduced costs as you don’t need to buy multiple solutions to create your data anonymization pipeline
+- Reduce costs as you don’t need to buy multiple solutions to create your data anonymization pipeline

-- Faster turnaround times of data anonymization and processing with automation
+- Have faster turnaround times of data anonymization and processing with automation

-- Enabled scalability with low dependency on human resources
+- Enable scalability with low dependency on human resources

 Ready to automate your data extraction and anonymization?
-Simply fill in the form below to get a free demonstration of our software.
+Simply click the button below to get a free demonstration of our software.
 If you have any further questions, contact our experts for more information.